 A debt consolidation loan is a lot like a credit card consolidation loan – you apply for the amount you need to pay off outstanding debt.

 Pending approval, LendingClub will send you a list of offers with different interest rates and monthly payments.
-Once you choose an option, the loan capital will be deposited into your bank account so that you can use it to repay other debts.
+Once you choose an option, the loan capital will be deposited into your bank account to consolidate your higher-interest accounts.

 The amount saved varies significantly between borrowers, but recent calculations showed average savings of more than $1,200.